neetjn/riot-view-router/README.md

 **riot-view-router** supports the following options,

-    debugging: Will default to true, spits errors and warnings to console.
+* `*debugging`: Will default to true, spits errors and warnings to console.
-    defaultState: Default state for router to navigate to on start if route not matched.
+* `*defaultState`: Default state for router to navigate to on start if route not matched.
-    fallbackState: Will default to fallbackState,
+* `fallbackState`: Will default to fallbackState, state to fallback to on mismatch.
-    onBeforeChange: Callback for before a state change.
+* `onBeforeChange`: Callback for before a state change.
-    onAfterChange: Callback for after a state change.
+* `onAfterChange`: Callback for after a state change.

+States are composed of the following settings,

+* `*name`: State name.
+* `*route`: Route to match state by.
+* `*tag`: Tag to inject into rout view, mount.
+* `title`: Title to set window.
+* `onEnter`: Callback for entering state.
+* `onLeave`: Callback for leaving state.

-Using the mixin should then be as simple as,
+Using the mixin is then as simple as,

 ```js
 import Router from 'riot-view-router'